 How to visit Khao Sok national park

-In October, when Kate’s parents were over for a visit, we took them on a tour of Thailand, including two days in Khao Sok national park, on the South-West coast.
+In October, when Kate’s parents were over for a visit, we took them on a tour of Thailand, including two days in Khao Sok national park.
 You can read about our experiences there, including a night safari and watching a baby squirrel get eaten by a snake in this blog: Nature, red in tooth and claw.

-If you’re thinking of visiting, here’s how to do it:
+If you’re thinking of going, here’s how to visit Khao Sok national park:

 We flew to Surat Thani airport from Chiang Mai with Air Asia.
 A driver from Cheaper than Airport taxis picked us up and drove us the 1 1/2 journey to our resort next to the national park.
 We paid about 1,300 baht.
 As we had Kate’s parents with us, this was easily the most convenient way to do it.

 Flights to Khao Sok national park

 The nearest airport to Khao Sok is Surat Thani.
 You can fly there from both airports in Bangkok -Suvarnabhumi and Don Muang.
 There is also a flight once a day from Chiang Mai and from Kuala Lumpur.
 The budget airlines like Air Asia, Nok Air, Thai Smile and Thai Lion Air fly this route, as well as Thai Airways.

 Flights can cost less than 500 baht each way if bought in advance.

 Nok Air offers a fly and ride service, including both the flight to Surat Thani and a transfer to Khao Sok national park.
 It takes about 4 hours and costs around 1500 baht.